wandb/weave/docs/docs/guides/integrations/cerebras.md

 print(result)
 ```

-With this setup, you can easily experiment with different models and parameters, all while keeping track of your blazing-fast Cerebras-powered inferences!
+With this setup, you can easily experiment with different models and parameters, all while keeping track of your Cerebras-powered inferences!

 [![cerebras_model.png](imgs/cerebras_model.png)](https://wandb.ai/capecape/cerebras_speedster/weave/traces)